-LV 115 was built in 1930 at the Charleston Dry-dock & Machine Shop in Charleston, South Carolina and was served at Frying Pan Shoals until 1964.
-The lightship was absent from the station during World War II, when it was decommissioned as an examination vessel at Cristóbal, near the Panama Canal, from 1942 to 1944, and at Charleston, South Carolina, from 1944 to 1945.
+LV 115 was built in 1929 – 1930 at the Charleston Dry-dock & Machine Shop in Charleston, South Carolina and served at Frying Pan Shoals until 1964.
+The hull was launched on August 30, 1929, and the vessel was completed over the next several months.
+LV 115 was absent from the station during World War II, when it was commissioned as an examination vessel at Cristóbal, near the Panama Canal, from 1942 to 1944, and at Charleston, South Carolina, from 1944 to 1945.

 After a couple of terrifying hours, the eye of the hurricane passed directly overhead, and the wind became eerily calm.
 The men took advantage of the break to go on deck and smoke a cigarette before bracing for the other side of the hurricane.
 Melvin estimates the height of the seas to have been roughly half of the ship’s length.
 At the top of each wave, the men could tell they were dragging anchor and soon started to worry that they would fall victim to the very shoals they were marking.

 In 1964, a four-legged tower, resembling an oil-drilling platform and outfitted with a light tower, was activated on Frying Pan Shoals.
 When the tower was completed, WAL 537 circled the platform, gave three blasts of its whistle, and sailed off to prepare for her new assignment at Cape May, N.J., as a relief lightship.
 Roughly two years later, after being decommissioned on November 4, 1965, the lightship was donated to a maritime museum in Southport, North Carolina.
 Budget issues doomed the museum, and while local officials argued about the ship’s fate, it sank at the dock, ruining the engine.